 If you already use capped drawdown it will continue under its existing rules, but if you withdraw more income than is allowed by the drawdown ‘cap’ then you’re considered going forward to be in ‘Flexi-access drawdown’ and the tax relief you can get on future pension savings is reduced.

 This refers to a live-in carer who looks after someone.
-If you need a carer to move in with you and you are an equity release customer, you must first get Just Retirement's written agreement.
+If you need a carer to move in with you and you are a lifetime mortgage customer, you must first get Just's written agreement.

 An amount of money paid to a customer under the equity release plan.